 More than 44 customers recommended this Excel book and have given 4.5 ratings.

-This is an excellent book to learn all Excel functions and formulas that help in making a financial decision like securing a mortgage, computing grades, buying a car or home, calculating the investment performance, and other functions.
+This is an excellent book to learn all Excel functions and formulas that help in making a financial decisions like securing a mortgage, computing grades, buying a car or home, calculating investment performance, and other functions.

 - You can learn to create custom functions in the user interface of Excel.
 You can design user-based applications and work on them.